growth-mate/docs/src/Dashboard/Advdashboard.md

-Instructions how to create a new campaign can be found [in Studio](./Studio/studio.md)
+Instructions how to create a new campaign can be found [in Studio](../Studio/Advstudio.md) section Advertisers.